-March is a special time in Japan with the start of spring and the blooming sakura.
-Kick off your spring celebration with a traditional tea experience and a hands-on lesson to make wagashi, Japanese sweets.
+May is the perfect season in Japan, neither too hot nor too cold.
+Why not enjoying this time of the year with a traditional tea experience and a hands-on lesson to make wagashi, Japanese sweets.
 The class will be held overlooking the beautiful garden at the SCHRECK HOUSE..

 *Cancellations accepted until 2 days prior to the workshop